-When I moved into my first apartment, one of the first things I thought would be good to do, being a single guy in a my early twenties, was to invite an attractive woman over so that I could cook a meal for her.
+When I moved into my first apartment on my own, one of the first things I thought would be good to do, as a single guy in a my early twenties, was to invite an attractive woman over so that I could cook a meal for her.
 The fact that I had never really cooked much more than an omelet really didn’t register until after I had already extended the invitation so I did what any relatively grown man would do when faced with such a situation: I called my mother.
 She provided me with the following recipe which served me well through all of my single years and became my go to first date meal.

 - 10″ or larger frying pan (the kind with vertical sides)

 - 10″ or larger sauté pans (the kind with sloping sides)

 - 3 qt. or larger pot

 - Metal colander that will fit in the large pot

 - 2 cutting boards (one for chicken and one for vegetables)